Skip to main content

 The EEOC, which enforces GINA’s employment provisions, has historically taken a more cautious stance.
 The concern is that a large financial incentive could compel an employee to disclose genetic information they would prefer to keep private, thus undermining the voluntary nature of the program.

-This has led to regulations that generally limit any incentive for to a “de minimis” amount, such as a water bottle or a gift card of modest value.
+This has led to regulations that generally limit any incentive for providing genetic information to a “de minimis” amount, such as a water bottle or a gift card of modest value.
 The legal interpretation is that you can be significantly rewarded for improving your cholesterol (a behavior and a current health status), but you cannot be significantly rewarded for revealing that your mother had high cholesterol (genetic information).

 This creates a complex compliance landscape for employers and wellness program administrators.
 They must carefully design their programs to navigate the differing incentive structures of HIPAA and GINA, ensuring they are encouraging health participation without coercing the disclosure of protected genetic information.